Cyber attack hits property arm of French bank BNP Paribas

 BNP Paribas Real Estate provides advisory, property and investment management and development services mostly in Europe.

-It employed 3,472 staff at end of last year, with operations in 16 countries, and had 24 billion euros ($27.26 billion) in assets under management.
+It employed 3,472 staff at end of last year, with operations in 16 countries, and had 24 billion euros (21.28 billion pounds) in assets under management.

 Many of the companies affected globally by the cyber attack had links to Ukraine although there is no indication that this was the case for BNP.
 It owns a bank in the country, UkrSibbank.